LauBengaard/LauBengaard.github.io/section1.md

     frameborder="0">
 </iframe>

 We see a clear drop in accidents in 2020, but then a steady increase in the two years following.
 This suggests that the trend seen is due to Covid-19 rather than the City of Tempe successfully improving the traffic infrastructure and regulations.
+This is further verified by the fact that crashes with fatality has increased every year since the implementation of Vision Zero.

 Some of the changes already implemented by Vision Zero include:
 -  speed limit changes